The Power of Inner Feedback

 why should comments be the only comparator?
 [David Nicol, 2020]

-Initial evidence across a range of disciplines shows that when they do this, students generate more varied feedback than from comments, that this feedback builds up from one comparison to the next, and that multiple comparisons leads to feedback that surpasses what they generate from teacher comments.
+Initial evidence across a range of disciplines shows that when students make comparisons of their work against different kinds of information, they generate more varied feedback than from comments alone, as each comparator takes students to a different place.
+They see their work through different lenses.
+Also inner feedback builds and becomes more elaborate from one comparison to the next, and multiple comparisons lead to feedback that surpasses what students generate from teacher comments.

 This idea is easy to implement as it builds on a natural process - the making of feedback comparisons - something that we are all doing all the time anyway, even without receiving comments.
-These ideas have been researched at the University of Glasgow, the University of Padova, Italy and have been piloted across a range of disciplines at Trinity College Dublin and in Medicine at the University of Edinburgh.
-This new lens on feedback has never been the subject of systematic research so there is a lot to learn.
+These ideas have been researched at the University of Glasgow, University of Manchester, University of Padova, Italy and have been piloted across a range of disciplines at Trinity College Dublin and in Medicine at the University of Edinburgh and University of Utrecht.
+This new lens on feedback has not to date been the subject of systematic research so there is a lot to learn.

-What is clear however is that the key to unlocking the power of inner feedback is to have students must consciously make comparisons and make their learning from them explicit through writing, discussion or action.
+What is clear however from current research is that the key to unlocking the power of inner feedback is to have students mindfully make comparisons of their work against different kinds of information and to make their learning from these comparisons explicit through writing self-feedback, through discussion with peers or through actions to improve their work.
+Writing their own self-feedback comments is especially powerful as it makes visible to students their own feedback capability which is empowering.
 This approach:

-1. Acknowledges that students are the architects of their own feedback while recognising that learning from feedback can be improved by approrpriate learning design that scaffolds students' feedback productions.
+- Acknowledges that students are the architects of their own feedback while recognising that learning from feedback can be improved by approrpriate learning designs that scaffold students' feedback productions.

 RESOURCES